instar-robotics/kheops/README.md

 * For __ROS Lunar__ installation, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu
 * For __ROS Lunar__ workspace configuration, please refer to : http://wiki.ros.org/lunar/Installation/Ubuntu

-* For the next section, we admit you have install __ROS Luna__ and configure a workspace using catkin_make
+* For the next section, we admit you have install __ROS Lunar__ and configure a workspace using catkin_make
 * The workspace directory will be :

 **_/home/johndoe/catkin_workspace_**